 Lintz soon began teaching and learning from some of the best instructors around.
 She applied for and got the job as Assistant Director of Instruction at Great River Golf Club in 2009 and spent 5 years there.
 Lintz put her competitive days behind her for a few years and focused only on teaching and honing her skills.
 The lure of competition finally brought her back to play and win the 2011 Connecticut Women’s Open.
 Lintz parred the second playoff hole to win the Connecticut Women's Open at Oxford GC.

-Currently, Jordan is looking forward to building her business of JLGolf at Oronoque CC.
-She continues to passionately teach golf as well as further her education and learn as much as she can in order to help her students play to the best of their ability.
-She has played at the top level in the world and knows what it takes to improve.
-Her favorite part of the game to teach is around the green and 80 yards and in.
+Currently, Jordan is enjoying her 3rd year building her business, JLGolf at Oronoque CC.
+She continues to passionately teach golf as well as further her education and learn as much as she can in order to help her students play to the best of their ability and enjoy playing the game.
+She has played & competed at the top level in the world and knows what it takes to improve.
+Her favorite aspect of golf to teach is around the green and 80 yards and in.
 She feels if you work towards having a solid and creative short game, you can learn to shoot low scores no matter how far you hit the ball!

 Lintz is a LPGA Class A Golf Professional.
-She is certified through Titleist Performance Institute (TPI Level 1), as well as a US Kids Golf Certified Professional.
+She is certified through Titleist Performance Institute (TPI Level 1 & Junior TPI Level 2), as well as a US Kids Golf Certified Professional.